2gis/mapgl-examples/README.md

 # MapGL Examples

-The repository containes rough examples of using [2GIS MapGL API](https://dev.2gis.com/).
+The repository contains rough examples of using [2GIS MapGL API](https://dev.2gis.com/).
 You can check these examples on [2gis.github.io/mapgl-examples](https://2gis.github.io/mapgl-examples) page.

 More official examples with detailed descriptions can be found in the documentation on [docs.2gis.com](https://docs.2gis.com/en/mapgl/overview).